This article provides you with information for setting up an onboarding campaign via a multi-step in-app message.

 - Deep links

-- Custom events (to trigger the In-app from a specific user action)
+- Custom events (to trigger the in-app message from a specific user action)

 High level use case flow